snissn/onlyswaps-docusaurus/docs/v2/reference/faq.md

 ### What tokens are supported?

-Currently, OnlySwaps primarily supports swapping like-for-like tokens (e.g., RUSD on Base to RUSD on Avalanche).
+Currently, ONLYSwaps primarily supports swapping like-for-like tokens (e.g., RUSD on Base to RUSD on Avalanche).
 Support for more 'exotic' pairs (swapping different tokens) is planned for future releases.

 ## Developer Questions (SDK & UI)

-### What units do `amount` and `fee` use in `onlyswaps-js`?
+### What units do `amount` and `fee` use in `ONLYSwaps-js`?

 Both `amount` and `fee` must be 18-decimal fixed-point `bigint`s.
 For example, `1000000000000000000n` (or `10n**18n`) represents 1.0 RUSD.

 ### How should I represent amounts in the UI?

-Keep UI amounts as standard JavaScript `number`s and validate them using the `amountSchema` from `onlyswaps-ui` (which enforces limits and 2 decimal places).
-Before calling the SDK clients, convert these numbers to `bigint` using the `rusdFromNumber()` helper from `onlyswaps-js`.
+Keep UI amounts as standard JavaScript `number`s and validate them using the `amountSchema` from `ONLYSwaps-ui` (which enforces limits and 2 decimal places).
+Before calling the SDK clients, convert these numbers to `bigint` using the `rusdFromNumber()` helper from `ONLYSwaps-js`.

 ### Does `rusdToString` round the values?

 No. The output of `rusdToString` is truncated to the requested number of decimals.

-### My UI hook (e.g., `useOnlySwapsClient`) is returning `{}` (undefined clients).
+### My UI hook (e.g., `useONLYSwapsClient`) is returning `{}` (undefined clients).
 Why?

 This means the underlying Wagmi Wallet Client or Public Client is not yet available, or the user has not connected their wallet.
-You must guard your calls until the `onlyswaps` or `rusd` clients are defined in the hook's return object.
+You must guard your calls until the `ONLYSwaps` or `rusd` clients are defined in the hook's return object.

 ### Do I need to handle ERC20 approvals before swapping?

 Yes, the Router must be approved to spend the user's tokens (amount + fee).
-However, the `OnlySwapsViemClient.swap()` method (used by the UI hook) handles this approval automatically before initiating the swap, provided the necessary context is available.
+However, the `ONLYSwapsViemClient.swap()` method (used by the UI hook) handles this approval automatically before initiating the swap, provided the necessary context is available.

 ### How is the `requestId` obtained after a swap?

 The `requestId` is generated on-chain and emitted via the `SwapRequested` event.
-The `onlyswaps-js` client parses this event from the transaction receipt logs and returns the `requestId`.
+The `ONLYSwaps-js` client parses this event from the transaction receipt logs and returns the `requestId`.

 ## Smart Contract Questions (Solidity)